marksleator/IXD302/README.md

 <a href="https://htmlpreview.github.io/?https://github.com/marksleator/IXD302/blob/master/Takahe%20Bird%20Hand%20In/Exercise%20Four%20-%20Responsive/index.html">Exercise 4B: Responsive Site</a>

 Site is Responsive using ems, % and vw with media queries used for Mobile Version.
+Background colour changes on mobile version, text is formtted to be more apparent in Mobiles.

 <br>